angiervr81/ddos-detection-dig/README.md

 ## 🔍 Key Aspects

 ### 🔹 Monitoring Sources
-Used Splunk queries on the CSV dataset to detect DDoS behavior, such as:
+Used Splunk queries on the CSV dataset to detect DDoS behavior, such as:(please keep in mind this was all done on a VM )

 ```spl
 index=main source="Friday-WorkingHours-Afternoon-DDos.pcap_ISCX.csv" Label="DDoS"